ghga-de/file-services-backend/services/pcs/README.md

-# This Service Exposes An External  A P I To Commission File Deletions From The Whole File Backend   ###  A P I Endpoints:  #### ` D E L E T E /files/{file Id}`:   This Endpoint Takes A File Id   It Commissions The Deletion Of The File With The Given Id From The Whole File Backend  ###  Events Published:  #### File Deletion Requested  This Event Is Published After A File Deletion Was Requested Via An  A P I Call   It Contains The File Id Of The File That Should Be Deleted
+# Purge  Controller  Service

-Purge Controller Service - a service to commission file deletions
+a service to commission file deletions

 ## Description